nicola144/personal_site/content/posts/is_review.md

 A very exciting recent work [(Metelli et al., 2022)](https://openreview.net/forum?id=5y35LXrRMMz) starts using the more advanced IS idea of taking into account *the whole integrand*, as opposed to the target distribution only, when designing a sampling scheme.
 All in order to improve RL algorithms, which interestigly (recall), do not try to estimate an integral but to optimize it.

 #### Variational inference
 I was quite surprised to notice that the (very nice) paper which reviews Variational Inference (VI) (*for statisticians, too!*) [(Blei et al., 2017)](https://www.tandfonline.com/doi/full/10.1080/01621459.2017.1285773?casa_token=wpBj9k7gAU0AAAAA%3AzrAT46qgG3uN30hvYd0DleI2K8Rdzi58eJPzPoc16de6MGMXUSlNXjWkIn_x928QtDG3NvroWLuw) does not have a *single mention* of IS.
-Researchers (myself included) love to say things like "there are connections", without being too specific - risking that the statement is vacuously true.
+Researchers (myself included) love to say things like "there are connections", without being too specific - risking that the statement can be vacuously true.
 I will **not** be claiming that VI and (adaptive) IS are the same thing: for example, when doing VI with Gaussian processes, it's not clear to me (at the moment) that there would be a connection.
 However, there are important contexts where saying "I am doing VI" or "I am doing adaptive IS", essentially becomes a matter of jargon/semantics.

 So, what is VI ?
 Let's base our discussion on the authoritative [(Blei et al., 2017)](https://www.tandfonline.com/doi/full/10.1080/01621459.2017.1285773?casa_token=wpBj9k7gAU0AAAAA%3AzrAT46qgG3uN30hvYd0DleI2K8Rdzi58eJPzPoc16de6MGMXUSlNXjWkIn_x928QtDG3NvroWLuw).
 There is some joint distribution in the wild - this already implies there are ***two*** distinct random vectors.
 One is always the observed data; this is what we will condition on.
 The other can be seen as a latent variable, or a set of parameters over which we are doing Bayesian inference.
-The narrative goes that we will turn "inference into optimization";
+The narrative goes that we will turn "inference into optimization"<sup>[1](#myfootnote1)</sup>: find the density $q$ (if exists, otherwise distribution function, measure etc.) that is the argmin of $KL(q || p)$, where $p$ is the **conditional** of the latent given the observed.
+So, where is the connection with (adaptive IS)?

-<a name="myfootnote1">1</a>: Footnote content goes here
-I hate the word "inference", as it means essentially opposite things in different contexts.
-Often it's actually quite vague: what does it mean to "know the posterior"?
-Does it mean being able to compute its density pointwise ?
-Sample from it?
-Both?
-Who knows.
+Well.
+In adaptive IS, we are looking at an integral, which may involve an expectation over some distribution, as we discussed previously.
+Let's say it does, for simplicity, and that this distibution is the $p$ we were talking about for VI.
+Then, maybe because we cannot sample from $p$, we say that we want to find a $q$ that is "close" to $p$ .
+You see it, right?
+Sure, in IS, we normally implicitly assume parametric models.
+But so does almost all of modern VI.
+By which, I mean black-box VI (BBVI).
+Indeed, in BBVI we assume that nothing is closed form, so we have to optimize the KL iteratively wrt to our $q$, which is parameterized by a neural network.
+The optimization will be done by gradient descent.
+Since the KL is an expectation, the gradient of the KL is an expression that involves an expectation.
+We are back to gradient estimation as in policy gradients, as discussed before.
+As we mentioned, IS is relevant to form gradient estimators.
+But now hopefully you can see that we have this $q$, and we are ***sampling from it***, changing its parameters (by following the direction of the approximated gradient), and so on iteratively.
+This is nothing but adapting an IS proposal to $p$.

+They (re)discover that from the samples generated by this process, one can get an accurate (consistent) approximation of $p$, by looking at the distribution of the resampled particles, a concept well understood in self-normalized IS (for a simple proof, see Paul Fearnhead's PhD thesis, page 16, for a simple proof).

+In the context of machine learning, the promise of using a statistical model (called "generative") is that of going beyond a discriminative (or purely predictive) model

 #### Decision making: treatment effect estimation, policy learning